amrlotfy77/awesome-django/readme.md

 ## CMS

 * [django-cms](https://github.com/divio/django-cms/) - The easy-to-use and developer-friendly CMS.
-* [django-fiber](https://github.com/django-fiber/django-fiber/) - Django Fiber, a simple, user-friendly CMS for all your Django projects
+* [django-fiber](https://github.com/django-fiber/django-fiber/) - Django Fiber, a simple, user-friendly CMS for all your Django projects.
 * [feincms](https://github.com/feincms/feincms/) - A Django-based CMS with a focus on extensibility and concise code.
 * [Mezzanine](https://github.com/stephenmcd/mezzanine/) - A content management platform built using the Django framework.
 * [wagtail](https://github.com/wagtail/wagtail/) - A Django content management system focused on flexibility and user experience.